SDGforskning/sdg-strings/SDG05_query_action_WoS.md

             OR "sister$" OR "mother$" OR "daughter$"
             OR "wife" OR "wives" OR "girlfriend$"
             OR "pregnan*" OR "maternity" OR "maternal"
-            OR "gender*" OR "sexual and gender" OR "transgender*" OR ("sex" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "discriminat*" OR "violence")) )
+            OR "gender*" OR "sexual and gender" OR "transgender*" OR "lesbian*" OR "transperson*" OR "non-binary" OR ("sex" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "discriminat*" OR "violence")) )
             NEAR/15